“Yn wyneb pob caledi

 Llyfr Emynau a Thonau y Methodistiaid Calfinaidd, 1929. [ part of hymn 71, in the Calvinistic Methodist hymn book.
 Sung at strikes and rallies held by the North Wales Quarrymen’s Union]

-Notable elements within the World Heritage Site for the Slate Landscape of Northwest Wales include:
+Listed below are notable elements within the World Heritage Site for the Slate Landscape of Northwest Wales, and links to information on public access:

 This area is centred on Dinorwig Quarry.
 It’s an astoundingly beautiful landscape, with Yr Wyddfa (Snowdon), Llyn Padarn and Llyn Peris at it's heart.
 Dolbadarn Castle has guarded this valley since the 13th Century.
 As in Dyffryn Ogwen, the wealth of an aristocratic landowner underpinned development of the quarry – in this instance, the Assheton Smith (later Duff) family of the Faenol estate.
 The rights to this land were granted by influential friends at Westminster in 1806.